 Our 2020 Registration Statement (as defined in Note 8, "Equity-Registration Statement," within the accompanying notes to our condensed consolidated financial statements) permits us to issue up to an aggregate of \$1.0 billion in securities (including up to \$650.0 million reserved for issuance of shares of the Series C Preferred Stock), consisting of common stock, preferred stock, warrants, debt securities, depository shares, subscription rights, and units, including through separate, concurrent offerings of two or more of such securities.
-To date, we have issued approximately \$6.9 million of Series C Preferred Stock and approximately \$6.3 million of common stock under the 2020 Registration Statement.
+To date, we have issued approximately \$15.5 million of Series C Preferred Stock and approximately \$40.9 million of common stock (including common stock issued to redeem OP Units) under the 2020 Registration Statement.